Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

-Here is the honest version of this: quitting caffeine is not just a physical challenge.
-It is a psychological one.
-For most people, caffeine is not only a substance, it is a ritual.
+For most people, caffeine is not only a substance — it is a ritual.
 The morning mug that signals the day is starting.
 The afternoon cup that feels like a reward for making it halfway.
 The way a coffee shop feels like a pause in the middle of a busy week.
 You are not just quitting a molecule.
-You are dismantling a set of habits, associations, and coping mechanisms that have been part of your daily life for years.
+You are dismantling a set of habits, associations, and coping mechanisms that have been woven into your daily life for years.

 That is why willpower alone rarely holds for long.
 You can white-knuckle the first morning.
 You might manage the second.
 But the third afternoon, when the headache kicks in and the fatigue is real and the craving is tied to something emotional rather than just physical, willpower runs out faster than the craving does.

-85 Affirmations for Quitting Caffeine
+How to Use These Affirmations for Quitting Caffeine

-When the Craving Hits
+Affirmations for Quitting Caffeine: When the Craving Hits

 - I notice this craving and I choose something different.